These vegan brands using cactus leather are on the cutting edge of sustainable vegan fashion!

 The saying from mighty oaks from little acorns grow pops into mind in regards to footwear brand CLAE.
 The company, which started out as a small business, has since expanded into an internationally-renowned brand with its products sold in hundreds of stores around the world.
 And with many brands facing closures in 2020, CLAE is quietly yet proudly celebrating its 20th year anniversary.

 To commemorate this milestone, CLAE has partnered with Desserto, the makers of vegan cactus leather as mentioned above, to create its range of sneakers made from the cactus plant fibres.
 Their sneakers feature laces made from recycled nylon from plastic waste, too.
-The 100% natural rubber sole is crafted from the latex sap of the Hevea tree, and the shoes come in eco-friendly packaging made from recycled cardboard like the rest of the brand’s collection.
+The latex sap of the Hevea tree comprises the soles, and the shoes come in eco-friendly recycled cardboard packaging, just like the rest of the brand’s collection.

 The sneakers are available in three colours, inspired by the original colour of the cactus: white, black, and green.
 Basically, they couldn’t be more vegan and eco-friendly!